pdfmm/pdfmm/README.md

 licensed under the GPL 2.0.
 This may change at a later stage.
 See all the COPYING files in the relevant folders for details.

+## Development quickstart

+There's a playground area in the repository where you can find have access to pre-build dependencies for some popular architectures/operating systems.
+Have a look in the [Readme](https://github.com/pdfmm/pdfmm/tree/master/playground) there.
+Also the github workflow [definition](https://github.com/pdfmm/pdfmm/tree/master/.github/workflows) files are very useful as they provide booststrap commands to build pdfmm with latest packages from [brew](https://brew.sh/) under mac and `apt-get` under ubuntu.

 ## String encoding and buffer conventions

 All ```std::strings``` or ```std::string_view``` in the library are inteded